New music from Scott Ritcher!

 All three members of Metroschifter have collaborated with each other on a variety of other projects in the time since the band was regularly active.
-And all members are also currently in other groups; Chris Reinstatler performs in Brett Ralph’s Kentucky Chrome Revue; Scott Ritcher is in the group Best Actress; Pat McClimans leads Lafayette, Indiana’s Root Hog.
+Chris Reinstatler has performed in Brett Ralph’s Kentucky Chrome Revue; Scott Ritcher has done solo work and recorded in the group Best Actress; Pat McClimans has done work with Lafayette, Indiana’s Root Hog as well as the Pat McClimans Group.
 Ritcher also ran in the 1998 election for Louisville mayor and was a 2008 candidate for Kentucky’s state senate.

 The Metroschifter has played over 200 shows, across 14 countries, including six tours of Europe and five tours in the United States.
 Scott Ritcher also recorded and toured as a solo artist in the US and Europe.

-The bulk of Metroschifter’s and Scott Ritcher's music was issued on Doghouse Records and is available from that label or from the Apple iTunes Music Store.
-Many tracks are available directly from Metroschifter.com.
+The bulk of Metroschifter’s music was issued on Doghouse Records and is available from that label, from the Apple iTunes Music Store and from this website.

-The band’s sixth full-length recording was released in July 2009, on the Louisville label Noise Pollution.
+The band’s sixth full-length recording, Carbonistas, was released in July 2009, on the Louisville label Noise Pollution.
 To coincide with the new record, in November 2009, Metroschifter embarked on their sixth tour of Europe.